 Your very first task is to find previously unused space.
-Think of it like solving a mystery: Where can I put things besides in my shelves and drawers?
-Here’s some of our ideas:
+Think of it as solving a mystery: Where can I put things besides on my shelves and drawers?
+Here are some of our ideas:

 - Hang It Up.
 Many kitchen utensils, including pots and pans, have holes in their handles.
 Ever noticed that?
 These are helpful because they mean that you can hang these up!
 Your kitchen might already have a spot under the kitchen cabinets (i.e. the space between the upper cabinets and the base cabinets) or on the back of the doors on some of your base cabinets where you can drill some holes and install some hooks or even long screws.
 If not, you can install molding yourself: Pick some up at your local hardware store.
 Measure the space where you want it installed, and either buy pre-cut molding or ask that the store cut it for you.
 If your kitchen walls aren’t drillable, you can buy products that attach to your kitchen tiles without any drilling involved.
 Once this project is done, organize your utensils so that they’re within arm’s reach when you’re cooking and baking.

 - Hook It Up.
 If you’re a big coffee or tea drinker and use lots of mugs, you can install individual hooks underneath your kitchen cabinets for each mug.
 Make sure that the hooks are deep enough so that the mug doesn’t slide off easily and fall.
 Since mugs take up lots of space when stacked on shelves, you’ll save lots of space!